 Login-based License Management

-Login-based license management, helps you manage licensing for users with Creator roles on Tableau Server and Tableau Online.
+Login-based license management, helps you manage licensing for users with Creator roles on Tableau Server and Tableau Cloud.
 Users with Explorer or Viewer roles cannot use this feature.
-If you’re using Role Based Subscriptions with Tableau Server or Tableau Online, you can simplify your license management using login-based license management to eliminate separate Tableau Desktop and Tableau Prep Builder product keys.
-You only need to manage one or more product keys for on-premises Tableau Server, or in the case of Tableau Online, you don’t need to manage any product keys at all.
+If you’re using Role Based Subscriptions with Tableau Server or Tableau Cloud, you can simplify your license management using login-based license management to eliminate separate Tableau Desktop and Tableau Prep Builder product keys.
+You only need to manage one or more product keys for on-premises Tableau Server, or in the case of Tableau Cloud, you don’t need to manage any product keys at all.

 Each user who accesses resources on Tableau Server must be licensed.